datenlord/datenlord/README.md

 ## DatenLord Architecture

 DatenLord is of a classical master-slave architecture.
-Below is the overall DatenLord architecture.
+Below is the overall DatenLord architecture, the green parts are DatenLord components, the blue parts are K8S components, the yellow part represents containerized applications, the XXX part represents kernel modules.
+There are several major components (shown as green parts in the architecture) of DatenLord: master node (marked as Daten Lord), slave node (marked as Daten Sklavin[^skl]), and K8S plugins.
 ![DatenLord Architecture](docs/images/Computing%20Defined%20Storage%402x.png)

-There are several major components of DatenLord: master node (shown as Daten Lord, or Lord for short), slave node (shown as Daten Sklavin, or Sklavin[^skl] for short), and K8S plugins.
+The master node has three parts: S3 compatible interface (S3I), Lord, and Meta Storage Engine (MSE).
+S3I provides a convenient way to read and write data stored in DatenLord via S3 protocal, especially for bulk upload and download senarios, such as uploading large amount of data for big data batch jobs or AI machine leanring training jobs.
+Lord is the overall controller of DatenLord, which controls all the interal behaviers of DatenLord, such as where and how to write data, synchronize data, etc. MSE is to store all the meta information of DatenLord, such as the file pathes of all the data stored in each slave node, the user defined labels of each data file, etc.

+The slave node has multiple parts: Data Storage Engine (DSE), Sklavin, Meta Storage Engine (MSE), S3/P2P interface.
+DSE is in charge of communicate with kernel modules so as to read/write data from/to memory or disks.
+Sklavin is to communite with the Lord of the master node and execute the command from the Lord, such as health check report, data synchronization, data consistency inspection, Lord election, etc. The MSE of the slave node is a local copy of the MSE from the master node.
+S3/P2P interface provides a convenient way, S3 or P2P, to read, write and synchronize data stored in a slave node.

+The K8S plugins includes a customer filter and a CSI driver.